uchicago-library/ucld/src/design_system/implementation/springshare.md

 ## Why there is a second stylesheet

-Springshare's LibApps products serve their own copy of Bootstrap 5 and their own base styles, and neither can be removed. `main-libapps.css` is therefore an override sheet rather than a full build: it assumes Bootstrap is already present and corrects what LibApps gets wrong, instead of shipping the framework a second time.
+Springshare's LibApps products serve their own copy of Bootstrap 5 and their own base styles, and neither can be removed. `main-libapps.css` is therefore an override sheet rather than a full build: it assumes Bootstrap is already present and corrects styles to the UChicago branding, instead of shipping the framework a second time.

 The main Library site uses `main.css`.
 The two compile from the same tokens but are not interchangeable.
 See [System Architecture]({{ '/methodology/architecture/' | url }}) for all three stylesheet entry points.